PIvSky/weather_app/README.md

 Extentions you should have to run my app in browser is:
 - Live Server

-#API Key
+## API Key
 My free API key in AccuWeather is limited to 20 requests.
 I hope my key is still running and you can check my Weather App.
+If not, please send me a message.